 - Sarita Srivastava: Transnational Theories of Race, Gender and Sexuality; Community Organizing and Activism; Sociology of Emotion, Anti-Racist Feminism

 - Jane Tolmie: Feminist, Gender and Queer Theory; Women’s and Medieval Literature; Theatre and Performance; Comics and Popular Culture

 - Scott Morgensen: Settler colonialism; Indigenous Studies, Racism and antiracism; Queer and Feminist politics; HIV/AIDS

 All incoming graduate students also have the opportunity to work with over 30 cross-appointed faculty who may serve as committee members, advisors, or mentors.
-Information on cross-appointed faculty can be found at: http://www.queensu.ca/gnds/cross.php.
+For more information, visit the cross-appointed faculty page on the department website.

 Minimum: $13,000, includes Queen’s Graduate Award and teaching assistantship